keishdlr/Accounting-Ledger/README.md

 ### `Main.java`
 Handles **user interaction** and **menu logic**.
+- Customized greeting with name and time of day
 - Displays CLI options
 - Routes user input to the appropriate service or feature